trntv/apis-list/README.md

 - [Elasticpath](https://github.com/apis-list/apis-list/blob/main/apis/elasticpath/elasticpath.md) - Provides the full commerce solution to bring your unique, revenue-driving experiences to life, fast
 - [FIDEL API](https://github.com/apis-list/apis-list/blob/main/apis/fidel-api/fidel-api.md) - FIDEL is a card-linked API that lets developers create web and mobile applications for linking banks cards with reward services
 - [Freelancer](https://github.com/apis-list/apis-list/blob/main/apis/freelancer/freelancer.md) - Hire in any profession you can think of using our API, on demand–developers, designers, photographers, copywriters, delivery people, manufacturers and more
-- [GamerPower](https://github.com/apis-list/apis-list/blob/main/apis/gamerpower/gamerpower.md) - The GamerPower API (Aka Game Giveaway Tracker API) is available for everyone to use
+- [GamerPower](https://github.com/apis-list/apis-list/blob/main/apis/gamerpower/gamerpower.md) - The GamerPower API (Aka Game Giveaway Tracker API)
 - [Gumroad](https://github.com/apis-list/apis-list/blob/main/apis/gumroad/gumroad.md) - Gumroad helps creators do more of what they love by offering tools to get paid online, they have sent over $202M to artists, designers, educators, writers, influencers and more
 - [MLScrape](https://github.com/apis-list/apis-list/blob/main/apis/mlscrape/mlscrape.md) - MLScrape is an API that allows you to scrape data from any online shop without having to maintain your own web scraper - simply send the product URL to our API
 - [Marketcloud](https://github.com/apis-list/apis-list/blob/main/apis/marketcloud/marketcloud.md) - It covers inventory and database, carts and checkout, payments, user authentication, and more